State of the Union Lesson Plan

-Use Word Clouds to Analyze President Obama’s State of the Union Address
+Use Word Clouds to Analyze the President’s State of the Union Address

 Each year the president must address the nation.
 And since 1790, when George Washington gave the first State of the Union, the nation has listened closely to learn about the president’s leadership priorities.
 But somewhere between 1790 and 2014, a new speech analysis was invented: the word cloud.
-In this lesson plan, students will use the word cloud to analyze previous State of the Union speeches, make predictions about the January 28, 2014 State of the Union speech, and then reflect on their predictions after they watch.
+In this lesson plan, students will use the word cloud to analyze previous State of the Union speeches, make predictions about this year’s State of the Union speech, and then reflect on their predictions after they watch.

 The Lesson Plan

 1. Introduce the concept of the Word Cloud.
 It’s simple: the more a word is used, the large the word will appear.
 And people who analyze political speeches believe that if a president is using a word more, the idea is probably more important to him.
 To help students understand the concept of the Word Cloud, you can use Flocabulary’s video, “Five Things.”
 Play the video and ask students to predict which words from the song will be largest in a word cloud.
 Then show them this word cloud of the lyrics:

 - Were the words you predicted the largest?

 - When you look at a word cloud, what is the significance of the largest words?